-Prerequisites: MATH 171 with a grade of "C" or higher OR appropriate score on the math placement test OR department approval.
+Prerequisites: MATH 171 with a grade of "C" or higher or an appropriate score on a math placement test or department approval.

 This course allows math and science students to explore and develop an appreciation for teaching as a career.
 To support their learning, students will be introduced to the theory and practice that is necessary to design and deliver quality instruction.
 They will plan and implement lessons of an inquiry-based curriculum in an elementary classroom during the semester.
 MATH 214, ASTR 214, BIOL 214, CHEM 214, GEOS 214, PHYS 214 and PSCI 214 are the same course; enroll in only one.
-1.25 hrs. lecture/wk.